How to charge a car battery

 2. On older cars, make a note of radio PIN codes or how to reset the clock BEFORE you disconnect the battery.

 3. Disconnect the battery.
-Remove the negative terminal first, then the positive terminal, before disconnecting the clamp holding the battery in place.
+Remove the negative terminal first, then the positive terminal, before opening the clamp holding the battery in place.
 Using a magnetic ratchet set or spanner will reduce the chances of important nuts and bolts dropping into the bowels of the engine.
 We’ve all been there.

 4. Although it’s possible to charge a car battery in situ, we’d recommend removing it from the car.
 Position the battery on a flat surface in the garage or shed before connecting the positive cable to the positive terminal, then the negative cable to the negative terminal.
 Don’t recharge a car battery in the house – there’s a risk of explosion or fire.

 5. With the cables secured, switch on the battery charger and wait for the battery to be charged.
-How long it takes depends on the size of the battery, but it could be up to 24 hours before the battery is fully charged.
+How long it takes depends on the size of the battery, but it could be up to 24 hours before the battery is fully topped up.
 Most chargers have a light or indicator to tell you when the battery is ready for use.

 Autoexel car battery charger